 - Villanova IdeaBounce® site: Have an idea for the next great thing?
 Post it at IdeaBounce.com/Villanova.

 - Villanova Entrepreneurs LinkedIn Group: Connect with other Villanovas here.

 - ICE Email Distribution List: Get updates about ICE via email.

 - ICE Flickr Account: Fun photos from ICE functions.

 Putting ideas in motion

 In recent surveys of executives, the ability to think entrepreneurially is considered the #1 most important leadership characteristic moving forward and over 60% of Fortune 500 indicated that the ability to think creatively was more important than intelligence.
-Additionally, while the importance of traditional entrepreneurship in the form of startup organizations remains a central driver of economic growth (and is also supported by the ICE Center), over 70% of existing organizations cite innovation and "intrapreneurship" as a key factor in their future growth and success.
-To that end, the ICE Center strives to support traditional student-entrepreneurship and startups, but its broader mission is to serve as a symbol to the Villanova community and beyond of our university's commitment to nurture students so they stand out in the marketplace as creative and innovative thinkers.
-Villanova students are already known to be among the best, most well-rounded there is - The ICE Center seeks to provide opportunities to develop and highlight their entrepreneurial spirit as well.
+Additionally, while the importance of traditional entrepreneurship in the form of startup organizations remains a central driver of economic growth (and is also supported by ICE), over 70% of existing organizations cite innovation and "intrapreneurship" as a key factor in their future growth and success.
+To that end, ICE strives to support traditional student-entrepreneurship and startups, but its broader mission is to serve as a symbol to the Villanova community and beyond of our university's commitment to nurture students so they stand out in the marketplace as creative and innovative thinkers.
+Villanova students are already known to be among the best, most well-rounded there is - The ICE Institute seeks to provide opportunities to develop and highlight their entrepreneurial spirit as well.